 Located on Sakaimachi Dori this slightly odd curiosity is actually one of Otaru’s most popular sights.

-- Directions: Sakaimachi Dori is located due south of the canal a short stroll to the cities most famous landmark.
+- Directions: Sakaimachi Dori is located due south of the canal a short stroll to the city’s most famous landmark.
+It’s also a 7 minute walk from Minami Otaru Station.

 - Hours: Open year-round 9:00-18:00.